moby/moby/docs/sources/reference/builder.md

 -   If `<dest>` doesn’t exist, it is created along with all missing directories in its path.

+## `BINDCONTEXT`

+> `BINDCONTEXT <mountpoint>`

+The `BINDCONTEXT` instruction will arrange for the context to be mounted at the location `<mountpoint>` inside the container during the subsequent `RUN` commands.

+Contrary to the `ADD` instruction, files accessed thanks to `BINDCONTEXT` are not copied into the container and will not be committed in the resulting image.

+The context is mounted in read-write mode, any writes will affect the next Dockerfile commands (note that *only* the server copy of the context is concerned here, the original (client-side) context will never be affected).

+`BINDCONTEXT` may appear multiple times in a Dockerfile.
+However only the last one will have an effect for the next `RUN` commands.

 ## `ENTRYPOINT`

 ENTRYPOINT has two forms: